OpenRealTimeSimulation/SolverCodegen/README.md

 doi: 10.1109/TPEL.2014.2361868
 url: https://ieeexplore.ieee.org/document/6918539

-FPGA execution of this algorithm is demonstrated in the following papers:
+FPGA execution of the LB-LMC solver algorithm is demonstrated in the following papers:

 * M. Milton, A. Benigni, and A. Monti, "Real-Time Multi-FPGA Simulation of Energy Conversion Systems," in IEEE Trans.
 Energy Conversion, vol. 34, no.4, pp. 2198-2208, Dec.
 2019.
 doi:  10.1109/TEC.2019.2938811